 What we do

 We run a series of monthly Twitter chat, or conversations in Twitter in order to support coaches within the SDF community and the wider Higher Education community across the UK and beyond.

 What is a Twitter chat?

 - A Twitter chat is an organised online discussion about a topic.
 The discussion usually occurs on a weekly basis at the same day and time.
 Twitter chats normally last about an hour.

 - A typical format consists of a question-and-answer session.
 The number of questions may vary between one and nine.
 Twitter chats are moderated and, sometimes, there may be a guest in addition to the moderator.

 - Twitter chats have been used in the field of Education, Business and others sectors, in order to stimulate discussion amongst like-minded professionals, who are passionate about a topic.
 The discussion is associated with a specific hashtag.

 When could I take part?

-We aim to run the SDF Twitter chat once a month on the second Monday of the month from 1 to 2 pm, during March, April, May and June.
+We aim to run a Twitter chat once a month on the second Monday of the month from 1 to 2 pm, during March, April, May and June.
 We then take a break over the Summer, and return again for October, November and December.